 “Izzy by my side made me feel like no one could hurt me.
 She got all the attention and kids didn’t laugh at me or care that I was in a wheel chair; I felt accepted," Ford said.

-Ford now travels to schools across the county spreading the message that unlike her disease and many others, bullying is a choice.
+Ford now travels spreading the message that unlike her disease and many others, bullying is a choice.
 That message has perhaps even saved lives.